 The temple complex consists of an open park with large trees and several wooden structures.
 This is also where the Sanmon stands, the former main gate of Fukuoka Castle, which was erected here in 1918.
-Behind it is the large temple hall (photo).
+Behind the gate is the large temple hall (photo).
 Another wall separates the monastery from the public area.
 Zen Buddhism is still practiced here.
-M

 The Tocho Temple is also located in Hakata, but is much older than the Zen temples.
 The Tocho-ji was founded by the famous monk Kukai.
 In 804 he traveled to the Chinese capital Changan to study Buddhist scriptures at the Qing Long Temple.
 After less than two years in China, he returned to Fukuoka and founded the Tocho Temple in 806.
 Not at the current location, however, but a little closer to the sea.
 Around 1600 the old temple burned down and was rebuilt in Hakata.
 This temple was completely destroyed in World War II.

-Today's Tocho-ji consists mainly of new buildings that are reminiscent of traditional construction.
+Today's Tocho-ji consists mainly of new buildings that are reminiscent of traditional structures.
 The main hall, Daibutsu, is a concrete structure.
 Nevertheless, the temple is worth seeing because of the Gojunoto Pagoda (photo) and the hexagon hall with a wooden figure of the meditating Kukai.
-M

-There are trees around the lake and there is a path around the park.
+There are trees and a path all around the lake.
 In the background you can see high-rise buildings and the surrounding green mountains.
 Ohori Park is one of the top attractions in Fukuoka.
-It is just a few meters from the Ohori Park / Fukuoka Art Museum subway station to the park entrance.
-M
+It is just a few meters from the Ohori Park / Fukuoka Art Museum subway station to the entrance of the park.

 The Atago Shrine is located on a hill at the confluence of the Muromi River and Fukuoka Bay.
 You climb up the hill via many stairs until you see the red tori at the end.
 Tucked away to the side is a small shrine with lots of colorful paper cranes.
-The actual temple is on top of the mountain, from which you have a beautiful view of Fukuoka.
+The actual temple is on top of the mountain, from which you have a beautiful view over Fukuoka and the ocean.
 The Shinto temple is dedicated to the patron god Atago Gongen, who is supposed to protect the city from fire.

 Fukuoka Bay is called Hakata Bay and is relatively well protected from storm surges by offshore islands.
-Due to its proximity to the Asian mainland, Hakata Bay has been the target of invaders several times.
+Due to its proximity to the Asian mainland, Hakata Bay has been the target of invaders.
 Korean pirates raided the city several times, stealing women and food.
 The two Mongol invasions, which failed in 1274 and 1281, also took place here.
-The Japanese defenders of the kamikaze (divine wind) helped decimate the attackers' ships so much that the attack had to be stopped.
+The divine wind Kamikaze helped to decimate the attackers' ships twice, so that the attack failed.

-Since then, the bay has changed a lot, with landfills changing the coastline a lot.
-The beach and the district behind it emerged in the 1980s.
+Since then, the bay has changed it's shape due to landfills.
+The beach and the district behind the shore has emerged in the 1980s.
 At the Fukuoka Tower there is a small pier with restaurants and tents where meat skewers are sold.
 Since the Japanese prefer a genteel paleness, the beach is best visited in the evening, just before sunset.

 The Fukuoka Tower is a steel construction that was clad with mirrored glass.
-The tower is 234 m high, the highest viewing platform is at a height of 123 m.
-The remaining height is achieved by the 111 m high antenna.
-The Fukuoka Tower opened in 1989.
+The tower is 234 m high.
+The highest viewing platform is at a height of 123 m.
+The remaining height is achieved by the 111 m tall antenna.
+The Fukuoka Tower was opened in 1989.
 The tower is earthquake-proof up to a magnitude of 7 and can withstand wind speeds of up to 230 km / h.
-M